 They are already cramming their heads full of information..make room for Scripture.

 You can start teaching your children memory verses now.
-Our 3-year-old slowly pecks through the verse we are working on, with much help, and only the smallest of verses.
-But he is learning!
-My logical minded son has them down in a day while my younger sons struggle for a few days till they have it down pat!
-We spend nearly a week on each verse, going line by line, together and individually.
-We will also run through the verses we have already memorized before moving on to a new one.
+When our children were young, they would peck slowly through the verse we were working on, with much help.
+But they were learning!
+My logical minded son had them down in a day while my younger sons struggle for a few days till they had it down pat!
+We spent nearly a week on each verse, going line by line, together and individually.
+We would also run through the verses we had already memorized before moving on to a new one.
 Repetition is the key and putting verses to tune is a wonderful tool.
 Remember to go slowly, repeat it often, and allow for age/developmental issues.
 But do teach them.
 They are already cramming their heads full of information…make room for Scripture!

 We chose for our first memory work the Roman Road.
 Hubby chose this because in his occupation, explaining his faith and leading people through the Gospel is what he does almost daily.